ONLYOFFICE/document-server-proxy/nginx/ansible/README.md

 ### Step 4

-Make your [ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and execute the ansible playbook command:
+Make your [ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and execute the ansible playbook with the command:

 ```bash
 ansible-playbook -i <inventory_file_name> virtual-path-playbook.yaml
 ```

-Note: Inside the `virtual-path-playbook.yaml` you can also override the port variable on which the DocumentServer will be installed. `42800` by default.
+Note: Inside the `virtual-path-playbook.yaml` you can also override the port variable on which the DocumentServer will be run. `42800` by default.